 - How Mold Exposure Can Affect Your Health

-- Key Features to Look for in a Mold Air Purifier
+- Features to Look for in the Best Air Purifiers for Mold Spores

 How Mold Exposure Can Affect Your Health

 In fact, being exposed to mold over a long period of time has caused many people to develop a strong allergy to it.

-In 2004 the Institute of Medicine discovered that exposure to indoor mold caused upper respiratory tract problems, coughing and wheezing in otherwise healthy people.
+In 2004, the Institute of Medicine discovered that exposure to indoor mold caused upper respiratory tract problems, coughing, and wheezing in otherwise healthy people.

-The U.S. Department of Health states that indoor mold produces potent toxins that not only can be absorbed by the lungs, but also the skin and intestines.
+The U.S. Department of Health states that indoor mold growth and mildew produce potent toxins that not only can be absorbed by the lungs but also the skin and intestines.

-Why Does it Become Such a Problem?
+Why Does Mold Become Such a Problem?

-These microscopic mold spares cannot be seen by the naked eye.
+These microscopic mold spores cannot be seen by the naked eye.
 And, what’s worse is that these spores are able to survive under conditions that visible mold cannot.

 But, the spores are still present and have the potential of causing severe health problems and/or landing on a surface that is inhabitable that allows it to start growing again.

-For these reasons, we highly suggest that you use an air purifier to control mold problems.
-This simple device is able to remove all kinds of mold spores and is crucial to helping you live a healthy life.
+Air purifiers are able to remove all kinds of airborne mold spores and viruses and are crucial to helping you live a healthy life.

 Now that you know the severity of the issue regarding mold, you may be wondering how do you find the best home air purifier for handling such an important task?

 When looking for an air purifier for mold removal there are three key features you want to keep in mind.

 - True HEPA Filter

-The first thing you want to make sure the room air purifier has is a True HEPA filter.
-This filter is essential because it is certified to capture particles as small as .3 microns.
-This includes all types of mold spores that make their way into your home.
+The first thing you want to make sure the mold air purifier has is a True HEPA air filter.
+This filter is essential because it is certified to capture airborne particles as small as 0.3 microns.
+This includes all types of airborne mold that make their way into your house.
 Getting a device that doesn’t have the True HEPA stamp doesn’t give you any guarantee that it will help with the problem.
-Stay away from air purifiers that say “HEPA-like” or “HEPA-type” as they are inferior to a True HEPA device.
+Stay away from air purifiers that say “HEPA-like” or “HEPA-type” as the performance is inferior to a True HEPA air purifier.

-- Ultra Violet Light
+- Ultraviolet Light

 - Activated Carbon Filter